-Need to choose a Shopify Price Plan?
+Need to choose a Shopify Price Plan in 2019?

 Shopify has a tiered pricing structure which means merchants can choose the one most appropriate to the size of their business at the time.
 As businesses grow, it is easy to switch to the next Shopify price tier, moving from Shopify Lite all the way up to Shopify Plus.